 This feature is mostly marketing and not that useful in actual practice.
 People want to use their keyboards.

 Often these laptops have “tent mode”.
-Again, only occasionally useful.
+Again, only occasionally useful, maybe when watching videos.

-An 11″ or 13″ chromebook or similar scaled-down laptop might be as light as 2.5 lb in 2021.
+An 11″ or 13″ chromebook or similar scaled-down laptop might be as light as 2.5 lb in 2021-2022.
 Feels as light as a cracker.
-You’ll feel like you can play frisbee with it (but don’t 😉
+You’ll feel like you can play Frisbee with it (but don’t 😉

 A typical laptop will be more like 3-4 lbs.

-A higher performce / larger laptop could be 5-6 lbs.
+A higher performance / larger laptop could be 5-6 lbs.
 You’ll notice carrying this around.

 Of course if you want to pay more, you can get a light and yet high performance laptop.